CALL FOR

 - Social networks

-- Next generation of internet + modeling and
+- Next generation of internet + modeling and analysis

 - Metacomputing